Archibald Gracie III: Early life

-Archibald Gracie III was born on December 1, 1832 to Archibald Gracie II (1795–1865), who married Elizabeth Davidson Bethune (d.
+Archibald Gracie III was born on December 1, 1832, to Archibald Gracie II (1795–1865), who married Elizabeth Davidson Bethune (d.
 1864).
 He was born into a wealthy New York City family with interests in exporting cotton from Mobile, Alabama.
 After his elementary education, Gracie traveled to Germany for five years of further studying at the University of Heidelberg.
 After arriving back in the United States Archibald started his education at West Point, at the time of Robert E. Lee's superintendency.
 Gracie came to Lee's attention when, after intentionally stepping on fellow cadet Wharton J. Green's heels while marching, he was challenged to a fight on the parade grounds.
 When a teacher broke up the fight, which Gracie was losing badly, Green fled, and Gracie refused to tell who he'd been fighting.
 Days later, Green went into Lee's office to admit his role and demand an equal punishment.
 Lee decided to punish neither of them, and Gracie and Green became fast friends.

 Career

 After graduating in 1854, he was appointed a second lieutenant and set off as an escort to Governor Isaac Stevens, who was on the way to the Walla Walla Council of 1855.

 In 1857, Gracie resigned his post to join his father's firm, established during the 1840s in Mobile, Alabama, as agents of the London banking firm of Baring brothers.
-Later Gracie became the President of the Barings Bank of Mobile.
-It was here in Mobile that he joined the Washington Light Infantry and became its captain.
-By the orders of Governor Andrew B. Moore, Archibald and his men took the Mount Vernon Arsenal in Mount Vernon, Alabama.
+Later Gracie became president of the Barings Bank of Mobile.
+In Mobile, he joined the local militia company, one of several around the country called "Washington Light Infantry", and became its captain.